Applicable Employee Classes:

 Unwelcome sexual advances or requests for sexual favors and/or other verbal or physical conduct or communication of a sexual nature when:

 The goal of this policy is to provide members of the community with a positive working and learning environment that is free from sexual misconduct.
 Complaints of sexual misconduct will be investigated in a manner that is consistent with this goal.
-All participants in the investigation will be advised that they should keep the complaint and the investigation confidential.
+All participants in the investigation will be advised that they should keep the complaint, the investigation, the grievance proceedings and outcome confidential.

-If a student complainant requests anonymity or that an investigation not be pursued, the University will take all reasonable steps to investigate and respond to the complaint consistent with the request as long as honoring the request does not prevent the University from responding effectively to the harassment and preventing harassment of others.
+If a student who is alleged to be the victim of sexual discrimination requests anonymity or that an investigation not be pursued, the University will take all reasonable steps to investigate and respond to the complaint consistent with the request and the requirements of Title IX as long as honoring the request does not prevent the University from responding effectively to the harassment and preventing harassment of others.
 If a student complainant requests anonymity, the scope of the University's ability to respond to the alleged misconduct may be limited.
 In certain circumstances, the University may be able to address concerns and stop problematic behavior without revealing to the alleged harasser the identity of the person who complained and/or the individuals involved in the investigation.
 However, this is not possible in every matter, as some situations require the disclosure of the complainant's identity in order to fully investigate the matter and/or to enable the respondent to fully respond to the allegations against him or her.
 In cases when a student complainant requests anonymity or does not wish to proceed with an investigation, the Title IX Coordinator will determine whether the University has an obligation to proceed with the investigation notwithstanding this request based on concern for the safety or well-being of the broader University community.
 The University reserves the right to take appropriate action in such circumstances, even in cases when the complainant is reluctant to proceed.
 In making this evaluation, the University may consider the following: